oracle-quickstart/oke-k8s-atp-boilerplate/README.md

 - The `terraform` folder contains the terraform scripts to provision the credentials required to develop and deploy

     This includes:
-    - an OCI user with credentials to push Docker images to a tenancy-wide OCI private registry
+    1. an OCI user with credentials to push Docker images to a tenancy-wide OCI private registry
-    - an OCI user with private key and API key to interact with an OKE cluster
+    2. an OCI user with private key and API key to interact with an OKE cluster
-    - Since the project makes use of the Streaming service, it includes a user with credentials specific to this service.
+    3. Since the project makes use of the Streaming service, it includes a user with credentials specific to this service.

     The terraform takes an existing OKE cluster OCID and creates the users and credentials, as well as `Secrets` in the base kubernetes manifests.

+    If you do not have permission to create users, provide your user_ocid for each of the users.

 - The `k8s` folder contains the kubernetes manifests to deploy the project.
 It is using `kustomize` with overlays to templatize for 3 environments: `development`, `staging` and `production`.